 actions.json

-As described in the URL Scheme section, an actions.json file may be used at the root URL of a website to create a mapping between pages on that website and their associated actions.
-Clients that render Blinks, when provided with a website URL, may check for the presence of this file at the site's root URL
+As described in the URL Scheme section, an actions.json file may be used at the root URL of a website to create a mapping between the site's pages and their associated actions.
+When provided with a website URL, Clients that render Blinks may check for the presence of this file at the site's root URL.

 For example, my-site.com would store its actions.json file at https://my-site.com/actions.json, and this single file would be responsible for the mapping rules for all my-site.com pages.